nulab/flexmark-java/README.md

 ![Flexmark Icon Logo](assets/images/flexmark-icon-logo.png) flexmark-java
 =========================================================================

+:warning: **Branch Strategy**: This is a fork of the upstream flexmark-java project.
+Please read [BRANCH.md](BRANCH.md) for our branch management strategy and contribution workflow.

+---

 **flexmark-java** is a Java implementation of **[CommonMark (spec 0.28)]** parser using the blocks first, inlines after Markdown parsing architecture.